himanimanjunath/simplify/README.md

 * Clean, readable layout

 ## How We Built It
-* For the frontend UI, we used HTML, CSS, and JavaScript to build the popup interface.
+* For the frontend UI, we used * HTML, CSS, and JavaScript * to build the popup interface.
-* The Chrome Extensions API (Manifest v3) was used to define the extension's structure/permissions, handle communication between the popup and browser tabs, register content scripts, and handle user interaction.
+* The * Chrome Extensions API (Manifest v3) * was used to define the extension's structure/permissions, handle communication between the popup and browser tabs, register content scripts, and handle user interaction.
-* We used content scripting to modify the actual content of the webpages (changing fonts, disabling distractions, etc).
-These scripts are injected into specific websites and run in the context of the page, enabling direct DOM manipulation in real time.
+* We used * content scripting * to modify the actual content of the webpages (changing fonts, disabling distractions, etc).

 ## How It Works
 * A popup interface allows users to toggle features